anyascii/anyascii/README.md

 ## Implementations

-Any-Ascii is implemented in 6 different programming languages with equivalent behavior.
+Any-Ascii is implemented in 6 different programming languages.

 ### CLI